 The program’s terms must also be simple.
 Include concise benefits of sharing (both rewards and intrinsic benefits) on your program landing page.
 Condense the instructions into 3-4 simple steps, and include a clear referral call to action to get customers to take the next step.

-For instance, don’t limit your customer’s sharing options to just referral emails.
+Enable customers to share on multiple channels.
+Don’t limit your customer’s sharing options to just referral emails.
 Instead, give them the option to send referrals via social media, email, text message, and other mediums.
+The best way to broaden your customer’s sharing options is with a referral link that customers can copy and paste anywhere.

 We also recommend pre-drafting messages for the customer to send to their friend, so they don’t have to think about what to say.
 Make sure the message sounds conversational and like the customer wrote it.